Shreyank108/PyCodeEditor-/README.md

 # PyCodeEditor-
-This the the python code editor of python it can execute code , also i am improving day by day
+This the the python code editor of python it can execute code , also i am improving day by day , i used Tkinter , pyttsx3 ,subprocess , etc...